anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There's Still No Evidence Suggesting Governments Can Control The Spread of Covid-19.md

 ![DC Metro](https://pbs.twimg.com/media/EtsFhImVkAQYFhA?format=jpg&name=large)

-It is quite strange that different cities and counties of similar regions, all with varying timings and degrees of covid restrictions, just happened to follow nearly identical case patterns.
-It is exceedingly misleading for government officials and their health experts to suggest that politically charged behavioral mandates could alter these patterns.
-The data simply do not support this idea. .
+For the firm believer in NPIs, it must be quite strange seeing similar regions, each with varying timings and degrees of covid restrictions, following nearly identical case patterns.
+The data continue to reinforce the argument that seasonality is the driving factor behind case fluctuations.

 ## Update on the Holiday Surge and Alabama Superspreader